Jack Hubble: Cricket career

 Hubble joined Kent as a First XI player in 1904, making his debut against Gloucestershire at the Angel Ground in Tonbridge where he had been part of the Tonbridge Nursery, Kent's turn-of-the-century training ground for young professionals under Captain William McCanlis.
 He played few matches for the First XI initially and was used mainly as a batsman, the wicket-keeping position being held by Fred Huish in the years before the First World War.
-He played nine times in the 1906 side which won the County Championship for the first time in Kent's history, but did not play more than ten games until 1910.
+He played nine times in the 1906 team which won the County Championship for the first time in the club's history, but did not play more than ten games until 1910.

-Hubble played a more important part in the Kent side from 1910 to 1914, playing in 30 matches in 1913 as the County won the last of their four County Championship titles of the Golden Age of cricket.
+Hubble played a more important part for Kent from 1910 to 1914, playing in 30 matches in 1913 as the County won the last of their four County Championship titles of the Golden Age of cricket.
 Huish retired after the 1914 season and when first-class cricket returned after the war Hubble became the first choice wicket-keeper.
 He continued to play regularly until the end of the 1926 County Championship season when Les Ames succeeded him as the main wicket-keeper.
 Between them Huish, Hubble and Ames are considered the first in the line of great Kent wicket-keepers.
 The three men filled the role for Kent for half a century.